 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-Call or office in the Mission Viejo and Orange County area to learn more about medical acne or to schedule a consultation.
+Call or office in the Orange County area to learn more about medical acne or to schedule a consultation.
 Call (949) 448-0487.